dart-lang/site-www/src/guides/libraries/writing-package-pages.md

 ## Learn more about good README authoring

-We’ve suggested seven tips for good README in this documentation.
+We've suggested seven tips for good README in this documentation.
 You can learn more about common recommendations for developer documentation from the [Google Developer Documentation Style Guide][style-guide].
 Some additional tips include: